-u can't do it all, a im at minimizing damage to competing claims and responsil bilities.
-Do you take public responsibility for this decision?
-Do you ame puota responsionaly for ans accision.
-Signed Date
+Try accommodating all concerns in a creative proposal.
+What resolution produces the best mix?
+If you can't do it all, aim at minimizing damage to competing claims and responsibilities.

+Do y u take public responsibility for this decision?

+Sign ed

+Date

 Why not adopt a few authoritative rules and settle the problems once and for all?
 Because simplistic rules are no solution in our complicated world and are not the point anyway.
 Judgment and action are.
 Not everything can or should be reduced to a snappy slogan on a bumper sticker or a twenty-second sound bite.
-The polar extreme of hair-splitting and quibbling over exquisite niceties does not help managers either.
+The polar extreme of hairsplitting and quibbling over exquisite niceties does not help managers either.
 Remember Lewis Carroll's Through the Looking Glass?
 Tweedledee says, "Contrariwise . . . if it was, it might be; and if it were so, it would be: but as it isn't, it ain't.
 That's logic."

-After thousands of years of discussion and tons of paper, closure is improbable-and impossibly arrogant.
+After thousands of years of discussion and tons of paper, closure is improbable and impossibly arrogant.
 Then, too, anyone promising the last word on the subject rejects the challenging future anticipated for public service.